Brian-Pho/Textbook-Notes/content/posts/books/the-feeling-of-what-happens/index.md

 - E.g. We might recognize at some point that we're scared but the feeling of being scared didn't start when we noticed it.
 It started before we became aware of it.
 - It's the same distinction between knowing that a person is feeling something without actually feeling it.
 - Three stages of processing
-    - State of emotion: triggered and executed nonconsciously.
+    - *State of emotion*: triggered and executed nonconsciously.
-    - State of feeling: represented nonconsciously.
+    - *State of feeling*: represented nonconsciously.
-    - State of feeling made conscious: known to the organism having both emotion and feeling.
+    - *State of feeling made conscious*: known to the organism having both emotion and feeling.
-- Homeostasis: the coordinated and mostly automated physiological reactions by the body to maintain a steady internal state in living organisms.
+- *Homeostasis*: the coordinated and mostly automated physiological reactions by the body to maintain a steady internal state in living organisms.
 - View emotions as an embodiment of the logic of survival due to how they shape our risk assessment and decision making.
 - The brain knows more than the conscious mind reveals.
 - E.g. Cases of hemispatial neglect.
 - Emotions can be induced in a nonconscious manner and thus appear to the conscious self as coming from an unknown cause.
 - Because emotions come from the nonconscious, it is difficult to control emotions.
 - One partial exception to nonconscious control is breathing because autonomic respiration and voluntary vocalization both use the lungs.
-- Background emotion: nontraditional emotions that display themselves through subtle body positions, speed of movement, and movement of eyes.
+- *Background emotion*: nontraditional emotions that display themselves through subtle body positions, speed of movement, and movement of eyes.
 - Evidence suggests that emotional responses are a result of a long history of evolutionary fine-tuning.
 - There are two biological functions of emotion
     - The production of a specific reaction to a situation.